CharlesLgn/RestGo/RestGoBack/Api.md

      ```
    - __`localhost:8000/categorie/{id}`__
      - Update the categorie whit this id
-     - Json to send (all can be ommit) :
+     - Json to send (all can be omit) :
      ```JSON
      {
        "lib" : string